czhou578/Thomas-Sowell-Notes/Intellectuals-And-Race.md

 workers.

 Woodrow Wilson (president) showed KKK films in White House, gov segregated employees at his time.
-Theodore Roosevelt had a very different view of potential of blacks then othe progressives:

 It is not necessary to believe that crime rates are genetically determined, but it is also not necessary to believe that it was all just a matter of perceptions by whites.

-FACT: the middle of the twentieth century, most of the Negro professionals in Washington, D.C. were by all indications descendants of the antebellum “free persons of color

-------INTERNAL RESPONSES TO DISPARITIES---------
+## INTERNAL RESPONSES TO DISPARITIES

 In some countries today, any claim that intergroup differences in outcomes are results of intergroup differences in skills, behavior or performance are dismissed by the intelligentsia as false “perceptions,” “prejudices,” or “stereotypes,” or else are condemned as “blaming the victim.

-Intl examples: latvian educated class resented successful Germans and promoted unique latvian identity Habsburg empire: germans were elite, and czechs were not.
+**International Example**: latvian educated class resented successful Germans and promoted unique latvian identity Habsburg empire: germans were elite, and czechs were not.
 But a new Czech intelligentsia, including university students and school teachers, promoted Czech cultural nationalism.